What is Target Cost?

 Unlike cost-plus pricing, which begins by establishing the cost of a good or service, then the mark-up, and lastly the price of the good or service itself, target costing takes an entirely different method.

 Target costing is a proactive strategy for cost management in which the first step is to search outside the organisation for the price that consumers are willing to pay in the marketplace for the good or service.

 After establishing the target selling price, the following stage is to establish the target volume and profit.
 After resolving all of these issues, the target price for the good or service is defined.
 In the case of production, a design is chosen based on the goal cost.

-Target costing is similar to price-lead costing in that target costs are established by calculating the competitive market cost and subtracting the target profit or required profit margin from it.
-Additionally, this strategy is considered customer-driven and design-driven, with a higher emphasis on the features and timeliness that customers demand from a good or service at a certain market price.
+Target costing is similar to price-lead costing in that target costs are established by computing the competitive market cost and subtracting the target profit or needed profit margin from it.
+Additionally, this strategy is regarded as customer-driven and design-driven, with a larger emphasis on the features and timeliness that customers need from an item or service at a specific market price.

 Target costing is a management technique that is used to provide a measure of cost control.
 It involves monitoring costs as a measure of the output provided and a function of time spent on the job.
 One important element of target costing that the measure of output is the “target output”, or product that is desired to be produced.
 It is normally an established “level” of output by which management plans to measure the company’s performance.